LouisBarranqueiro/hexo-theme-tranquilpeak/DOCUMENTATION.md

 ### Enable pages

-Tranquilpeak provides you 3 pages to display all posts title and date by tags, by categories, by date and an about page.
-To enable one of this pages, read following step.
+Tranquilpeak provides 3 pages to filter all posts by tags, categories and date.
+To enable one of these pages, read following steps.

 #### Enable all-categories page

-To enable `all-categories` page :
+To enable `all-categories` page:

 1. Run `hexo new page "all-categories"`.
 A new folder named `all-categories` will be created in `source/`
-2. Replace `source/all-categories/index.md` content with :
+2. Replace `source/all-categories/index.md` content with:

 ``` markdown
 ---